 If you are using a freight forwarder to ship your items to Bolivia, they should be able to provide you with the information you need; however, since laws in Bolivia change and/or are modified frequently, they may not have the most current information.

 You should request information on Bolivian customs requirements and laws by contacting a Bolivian Embassy or consulate in your country before traveling or shipping anything.
-Or you can check out the official website (in Spanish) Aduana Nacional:
+Or you can check out the official website (in Spanish) of the Bolivian Customs Services, which is called Aduana Nacional: